makersquare/student-boxen/README.md

 | [Dropbox](https://www.dropbox.com/)                 | A cloud-based filesharing service.                                           |
 | [Postgres.app](http://postgresapp.com)              | An easy way to run [Postgres](http://www.postgresql.org/) databases locally. |

+Don't worry if you already have any of this stuff - Boxen is smart enough to skip over anything that's been previously installed.

 ## Troubleshooting

 Questions/comments/concerns?
 Grab an instructor and let us know!
 If you're not behing the Big Blue Doors, just email mike or matt [at] themakersquare.com and we'll get you squared away.